 Today we started the #bolavenplateau loop in southern #laos we started in #tadlo then made our way through #sekong to #attepeu along the way we made a small detour to see one of Laos biggest #waterfalls its at least 100 meters and tucked away in a beautiful valley.
 What a great resting point on our motorbike adventure today #boboandchichi #travel #travelgram

 You did it!
 You completed the Bolaven Plateau aka Waterfall Wonderland!
 Congrats!
-Our favorite place to stay was Tat Lo because of its charm and friendly vibes we also loved the waterfalls Paksong had to offer.
-Share with us your favorite part of the Bolaven Plateau in our comments below!
+Our favorite place to stay was Tad Lo because of its charm and friendly vibes.
+We also loved the waterfalls Paksong had to offer.

 *Please remember all photos on this website are copyrighted and property of Bobo&ChiChi.
 Please do not use them without our permission.
 If you want to use one of them please contact us to ask first because we’d be absolutely flattered and would love to share.
 Thanks!